The-Social-Proof-Foundation/mys-ts-sdks/packages/signers/README.md

 ## AWS KMS Signer

-The AWS KMS Signer allows you to leverage AWS's Key Management Service to sign Sui transactions.
+The AWS KMS Signer allows you to leverage AWS's Key Management Service to sign Mys transactions.

 ### Usage